Technical Presenter FAQs

 Is there a required format for abstract submission?

-There is no required format, but many authors use the final Manuscript Template available on the Technical Presenters Resources webpage.
+There is no required format.
 The content of abstracts must follow Abstract Submission Requirements listed on the Abstract Submission Process & Requirements webpage.

 Are there file specifications for the abstract submission upload?